gweltou/ostilhou/metadata.md

 The speaker gender attribute applies to the current speaker.
 As such it should be be put on the same line as the speaker name metadata, or on a subsequent line where the speaker name still applies.

 It is enough to specify the speaker's gender only once.
-It like be taken into account for the whole document and even accros documents when parsing a corpus.
+It will be taken into account for the whole document and even accros documents when parsing a corpus.

 Different attribute can be chained in the same metadata with the `;` character :